BrightspaceUILabs/checkbox-drawer/README.md

 |--|--|
 | `aria-label` | Provides context for the component.
 Must be used if `label` is not used.
 Cannot be used with `label`. |

+**Events:**

+- `d2l-checkbox-drawer-checked-change`: dispatched when checkbox's state changes.
+- `d2l-checkbox-drawer-expand`: dispatched when the drawer starts to expand.
+As per the [expand collapse component](https://github.com/BrightspaceUI/core/tree/master/components/expand-collapse), the `detail` contains an `expandComplete` promise that can be waited on to determine when the content has finished expanding.
+- `d2l-checkbox-drawer-collapse`: dispatched when the drawer starts to collapse.
+As per the [expand collapse component](https://github.com/BrightspaceUI/core/tree/master/components/expand-collapse), the `detail` contains a `collapseComplete` promise that can be waited on to determine when the content has finished collapsing.

 ## Developing, Testing and Contributing

 After cloning the repo, run `npm install` to install dependencies.